 In the registration phase, EchoPrint detects facial landmarks (e.g., eyes, mouth) using the frontal camera.
 Meanwhile, the earpiece speaker emits designed acoustic signals to "illuminate" the user's face.
 Echoes bouncing back are received by the microphone.
-A pre-trained CNN model is used to extract acoustic features resilient to phone pose changes, which are combined with facial landmarks as joint feature representation, and fed into an SVM classifier for model training.
+A pre-trained CNN model is used to extract acoustic features resilient to phone pose changes, which are combined with visual features as joint feature representation, and fed into an SVM classifier for model training.
 In the authentication phase, the user just needs to hold the smartphone in front of the face for facial landmarks detection and acoustic sensing.
 The joint features are extracted and fed into the trained SVM classifier for final authentication.
-Optionally, an existing image-based face recognition system can be integrated in our system for pre-screening.